vahidfrr/SleepFromPolarActive/README.md

 # Output

-The output is a series of figure, marking the sleep periods on top of MET values.
+The output is a series of figures, marking the sleep periods on top of MET values.

 The period per day will be in the list: RecRestSleep_List